-Two dead as Beryl rips through Texas coast, major flooding and power outages hitting Houston
+At least three dead as Beryl rips through Texas coast, pushes into Louisiana

 Latest Weather Blog

-Two dead as Beryl rips through Texas coast, major flooding and power outages hitting Houston
+At least three dead as Beryl rips through Texas coast, pushes into Louisiana

+ATASCORITA, Texas - Three people were killed as Beryl rolled through the Texas coast and continued its path of destruction into northern Louisiana.

+The Louisiana Department of Health said a 31-year-old woman was killed in Benton after a tree fell on her home.

-ATASCORITA, Texas - A man and a woman are dead after Hurricane Beryl sent a tree through their Houston-area homes, officials with Harris Country said Monday.
+A man and a woman are dead after Hurricane Beryl sent a tree through their Houston-area homes, officials with Harris Country said Monday.

 Managed to make it to Houston right before Beryl hit, but we, like the 2.1 million in the area, currently don’t have power.— Erica Simon (@EricaOnABC13) July 8, 2024